danielescarparo/project_car/fe_app_car/README.md

     Success!
 Project is published and running at create-react-app.surge.sh
 ```

 Note that in order to support routers that use HTML5 `pushState` API, you may want to rename the `index.html` in your build folder to `200.html` before deploying to Surge.
-This [ensures that every URL falls back to that file](https://surge.sh/help/adding-a-200-page-for-client-side-routing).
+This [ensures that every ${Constants.URL}/ falls back to that file](https://surge.sh/help/adding-a-200-page-for-client-side-routing).

 ## Advanced Configuration